-TOULOUSE – Aeroflot – Russia’s major airline – has revealed its new livery with its first Airbus A350, which rolled out of the paint shop on Monday at Toulouse Airport in France.
+TOULOUSE – Aeroflot – Russia’s flag carrier – has revealed its new livery with its first Airbus A350, which rolled out of the paint shop on Monday at Toulouse Airport in France.
 The airline will fly soon with the A350-900XWB.
 Aeroflot has a total of 15 A350 aircraft on order.

 Compared to the old Aeroflot livery, less silver gray is used in the airline’s new livery, resulting in an almost complete white fuselage instead of silver.
 The old livery also had a blue belly, now silver.
 The airline also uses larger characters in its name Aeroflot on the fuselage of the aircraft.
 The aircraft’s tail also has a larger Russian flag.